bartificer/programming-by-stealth/docs/pbs29.md

 This subtle difference between basic values and objects becomes very important when you assign one variable equal to the value stored in another.

-When you have a variable that holds a basic value like a number, and assign another variable equal to it, the number gets copied, so now each variable has its own copy of the number.
+When you have a variable that holds a basic value, like a number, and assign another variable equal to it, the number gets copied.
+Each variable has its own copy of the number.
 Changing the number stored in one of the variables has no effect on the value stored in the other.
 We can prove this to ourselves with this simple code snippet:

 ```javascript
 var x = 4;